jmptrader/gof/README.md

   + Tabs over brackets
   + Lack of `return` keyword
   + Tail Recursion

+  Important requirements of a Lambda:
+  + First token is the name of the lambda.
+(Use `_` if the name isn't used)
+  + Last token is the return type.
+(Use `unit` if there isn't one)
+  + A type in a function declaration has to have a name assigned to it.

 Generics
 ========

 Generics are not defined explicitly, but by leaving type information out for the compiler to determine:

 ```
-double -> a -> a'
+double -> a' -> a'
   a + a

 double 2 // Results in 4
 ```

 The only requirement is that whatever type `a` turns out to be, has the `+` operator.
-Also notice that the return type: `a'` (pronouced A-Prime).
-This is how a generic return type is defined.
-It means that whatever type `a` is, that's the type the function will return.
+Also notice the types: `a'` (pronouced A-Prime).
+This is how a generic type is denoted.
 So say there are two parameters:

 ```
-encode -> a -> b -> b`
+encode -> a' -> b' -> b`
   a.encode b
 ```